maddy9859/devlog/_posts/2013-12-29-Grunt-CSSRazor-Tool-For-CSS.md

 Done, without errors.
 ```

-Voila and both of the above mentioned problems are solved and you have a
+Voila, both of the above mentioned problems are solved and you have a
 smaller css file and snappier website.

 For contributing to the project, you could always go to the Github repo